 6. For core strength: 360-degree plank

-Target all of your abdominal muscles with this plank variation.
+This plank variation is one of the best exercises for skiing to build your core strength.
 To perform the 360-degree plank, you’ll start with a typical elbow plank.
 Time yourself for 30 seconds and then, without lowering yourself to the ground, roll onto your left elbow to complete a 30-second side plank.
 Then, back to the middle for 30 more seconds.
 Finally, roll onto your right elbow for 30 seconds.
 If 30 seconds isn’t enough of a challenge, try timing yourself for one minute in each position.

 7. For coordination: lateral hops